| | | | | | | | | |

 • Palak paneer and naan is true restaurant-style food.
 My homemade garlic and coriander naan is one of my most beloved recipes on the blog, and for good reason.
 Nothing beats mopping up curry with a fluffy, pillowy, slightly charred fresh naan.

 • Palak paneer with paratha is yet another mouth-watering combination.
-The multi-layered flatbreads allow the rich flavors of this recipe to sing.
+The multi-layered flatbreads allow the rich flavours of this recipe to sing.
 I recommend triangle parathas for beginners (it’s the easiest method) and lachha parathas for enthusiasts.

 Spinach curry with Indian cheese, palak paneer in a black bowl.

+Got leftovers?
+You might be wondering — can palak paneer be reheated?
+The answer?
 Absolutely!
 Although this curry tastes best fresh, there’s no harm in reheating the dish.
 You can refrigerate palak paneer in an airtight container for up to three days, then reheat it on the stovetop.

-However, overcooked spinach can taste bitter — so heat the dish gently, and if you’re cooking the the curry ahead of time, undercook the spinach first.
+However, overcooked spinach can taste bitter — so heat the dish gently, and if you’re cooking the curry ahead of time, undercook the spinach first.

 I don’t suggest reheating palak paneer in the microwave because the sauce can become too dry.
 If you choose this option, add extra water to the dish before reheating to loosen it up.